-The Company accounts for employee stock options in accordance with ASC 718, Compensation - Stock Compensation.
+The Company accounts for employee stock options, restricted stock, and employee stock purchase plans in accordance with ASC 718, Compensation - Stock Compensation.
 The Company obtains independent third-party valuation studies to assist it with determining the grant date fair value of our stock price.
-Stock options are granted with exercise prices equal to or greater than the estimated fair market value on the date of grant as authorized by the board of directors or compensation committee.
-Options granted have vesting provisions ranging from three to five years.
+Stock options are granted with exercise prices equal to or greater than the fair market value on the date of grant as authorized by the board of directors or compensation committee.
+Options granted have vesting provisions ranging from one to five years.
 Stock option grants are generally subject to forfeiture if employment terminates prior to vesting.
 The Company has selected the Black-Scholes option pricing model for estimating the grant date fair value of stock option awards granted.
 The Company bases the risk-free interest rate on the yield of a zero coupon U.S. Treasury security with a maturity equal to the expected life of the option from the date of the grant.
 The Company estimates the dividend yield to be zero as the Company does not intend to pay dividends in the future.
-The Company estimates the volatility of the share price of its common stock by considering the historical volatility of the stock of similar public entities.
 The Company considers a number of factors in determining the appropriateness of the public entities included in the volatility assumption, including the entity's life cycle stage, growth profile, size, financial leverage and products offered.
-Stockbased compensation cost is measured at the grant date based on the value of the award and is recognized as expense over the requisite service period based on the number of years for which the requisite service is expected to be rendered.
-The Company elected to early adopt Accounting Standards Update ("ASU") No. 2016-09 "Improvements to Employee Share-Based Payment Accounting" in 2016 and now recognizes forfeitures in earnings as they occur; prior to the adoption, the Company had considered the retirement and forfeiture provisions of the options and utilized its historical experience to estimate the expected life of the options.
+Stock-based compensation cost is measured at the grant date based on the value of the award and is recognized as expense over the requisite service period based on the number of years for which the requisite service is expected to be rendered.